-The City of Wheat Ridge Responds to COVID-19:
+The City of Wheat Ridge Response to Return to Normal:

-While City facilities remain closed due to the potential risks posed by COVID-19, please know we are doing everything we can to continue to provide the essential services you rely on from your City Clerk.
+Even while City facilities are open, due to the potential risks still posed by COVID-19, please know we are doing everything we can to continue to provide the essential services you rely on from your City Clerk.

 One of the significant changes we’ve made is the fulfillment of CORA requests as follows:

 CORA requires that the City provide the documents cited in your CORA request within three business days or in the case of extenuating circumstances, 10 business days.

 Due to the number of requests that we have received, extenuating circumstances do exist and the City Clerk’s office may need up to 10 business days to respond to CORA requests.